Atlantic City man charged with attempted murder in shooting that led to school lockdown

-ATLANTIC CITY — A city resident wanted for a shooting that led to a lockdown of the Richmond Avenue School was arrested and charged with attempted murder and multiple weapons offenses on Tuesday.
+ATLANTIC CITY — A city resident wanted in a shooting that led to a lockdown of the Richmond Avenue School was arrested Tuesday, police said.

-Ayman H. Shiham, 21, was also charged with aggravated assault with a deadly weapon, aggravated assault, unlawful possession of a weapon, possession of a weapon for an unlawful purpose, and possession of a high-capacity magazine for a shooting that happened last Friday.
+Ayman H. Shiham, 21, was charged with attempted murder, aggravated assault with a deadly weapon, aggravated assault, unlawful possession of a weapon, possession of a weapon for an unlawful purpose and possession of a high-capacity magazine.

-On March 10 at approximately 7:27 a.m., officers responded to a ShotSpotter alert on the 3800 block of Ventnor Avenue, where they found evidence of gunfire and a 29-year-old male victim suffering from a gunshot wound.
-The victim was transported to AtlantiCare Regional Medical Center's City Division, said police.
+At 7:27 a.m.
+March 10, officers responded to a gunshot alert in the 3800 block of Ventnor Avenue, where they found evidence of gunfire and a 29-year-old man suffering from a gunshot wound.
+The victim was transported to AtlantiCare Regional Medical Center's City Campus, police said.

-On Tuesday, the police department received an anonymous text through their tip411 line saying Shiham had entered a residence on the 3800 block of Ventnor Avenue.
-Officers set up a perimeter around the residence and made contact with Shiham, where he later surrendered and was taken into custody without incident, police said.

 People are also reading…